Jean, Grand Duke of Luxembourg: Childhood and education

+Hereditary Grand Duke

 Second World War

+Just a few months later, World War II broke out.
+Although the country declared itself neutral and unarmed, the Luxembourgers knew from their World War I experience that their country's neutrality would not necessarily protect them.
 On 10 May 1940, Germany invaded Luxembourg, beginning a four-year occupation.
-Having been warned of an imminent invasion, the Grand Ducal Family escaped the previous night.
+Having been warned of an imminent invasion, the Grand Ducal Family escaped the previous night, together with the government of Luxembourg.

 At first, they sought refuge in Paris, before fleeing France only weeks later, after receiving transit visas to Portugal from the Portuguese consul Aristides de Sousa Mendes, in June 1940.
 They arrived at Vilar Formoso on 23 June 1940.
 After travelling through Coimbra and Lisbon, the family first stayed in Cascais, in Casa de Santa Maria, owned by Manuel Espírito Santo, who was then the honorary consul for Luxembourg in Portugal.
 By July they had moved to Monte Estoril, staying at the Chalet Posser de Andrade.
 On 10 July 1940, Prince Jean, together with his father Prince Félix, his siblings, Princess Elisabeth, Princess Marie Adelaide, Princess Marie Gabriele, Prince Charles and Princess Alix, the nanny Justine Reinard and the chauffeur Eugène Niclou, along with his wife Joséphine, boarded the S.S.
-Trenton headed for New York City, where they sought refuge during the war in a rented estate in Brookville, New York.
+Trenton headed for New York City, where they sought refuge in the United States, renting an estate in Brookville, New York.
+The grand duchess travelled from Portugal to London, where a government in exile was set up, before joining her family in North America.

-The Grand Ducal Family sought refuge in the United States, renting an estate in Brookville, New York.
 Jean studied Law and Political Science at Université Laval, Quebec City.

 He joined the British Army as a volunteer in the Irish Guards in November 1942.
 After receiving officer training at the Royal Military College at Sandhurst, Jean was commissioned as a lieutenant on 30 July 1943, before being promoted to captain in 1944.
 He landed in Normandy on 11 June 1944, and took part in the Battle for Caen and the liberation of Brussels.
 On 10 September 1944, he took part in the liberation of Luxembourg before moving on to Arnhem and the invasion of Germany.
 He relinquished his commission in the British Army on 26 June 1947.
 From 1984 until his abdication, he served as Colonel of the Regiment of the Irish Guards, often riding in uniform behind Queen Elizabeth II during the Trooping the Colour.